mozilla/legal-docs/en/focus_privacy_notice.md

                 </ul>
             </td>
             <td>
-                <p><strong>Legitimate interest</strong> in understanding how much Focus is used, enabling business functions such as usage reporting and forecasting.
-Klar does not collect data for this purpose.</p>
+                <p><strong>Legitimate interest</strong> in understanding how much Focus is used, enabling business functions such as usage reporting and forecasting.</p>
                 <p><strong>Consent</strong> when Klar users opt in to sending this data for usage reporting.</td>
             </td>
         </tr>